glentner/SLiPy/README.md

 developed by me, only modified.
 I'm not going to document it's usage here.
 Its name is unfortunate for me as it is a bit over done with the convention I was already using, but for consistency I will keep it as it was from the author.

-The following modules are elevated to the package level and are available to import:

 #<a name=Fits></a>Fits